 - 5.2.1 It should be demonstrated that a person can jump on to the liferaft, with and without the canopy erected, from a height above the floor of at least 4.5 m without damaging the liferaft.
 The test subject should weigh not less than 75 kg and should be wearing hard bottom shoes with smooth soles and no protruding nails.
-The number of jumps performed should be equal to the total number of persons for which the liferaft is to be approved. - 5.2.2 The jump test may be simulated by dropping a suitable and equivalent mass. - 5.2.3 There should be no torn fabric, or damage to seams as a result of the test.
+The number of jumps performed should be equal to the total number of persons for which the liferaft is to be approved. - 5.2.2 The jump test may be simulated by dropping a suitable and equivalent mass, arranged so as to impact the liferaft with shoes as described in 5.2.1. - 5.2.3 There should be no torn fabric or damage to seams as a result of the test. - 5.2.4 Unless the configuration of both sides of a canopied reversible liferaft are identical, this test should be repeated for both sides of the liferaft.